luanpotter/shattered-wilds/docs/personality.md

 ## Aversion

-Similarly, your character should have at least one **Aversion** - something they cannot bring themselves to do, either because of a moral edict, an intense dislike, fear or disgust, or some other reason.
+For roleplaying purposes, your character should have at least one **Aversion** - something they cannot bring themselves to do, either because of a moral edict, an intense dislike, fear or disgust, or some other reason.
 Depending on the type of **Aversion**, the character might also need to roll a [[Discipline]] Check if they are attempting to go against their **Aversion**.

 Note that for **Mystics**, and in particular, **Disciples**, some **Aversions** can be inherited or shared with their **Protean's** codes and rules.
 If they share an **Aversion**, they can roll [[Devotion]] instead of [[Discipline]] for the Check.